danriedl/engular/adev/src/content/guide/elements.md

 When the browser encounters the tag for the registered element, it uses the constructor to create a custom-element instance.

 IMPORTANT: Avoid using the component's selector as the custom element tag name.
-This can lead to unexpected behavior, due to Angular creating two component instances for a single DOM element:
+This can lead to unexpected behavior, due to Engular creating two component instances for a single DOM element:
-One regular Angular component and a second one using the custom element.
+One regular Engular component and a second one using the custom element.

 ### Mapping

-A custom element _hosts_ an Angular component, providing a bridge between the data and logic defined in the component and standard DOM APIs.
+A custom element _hosts_ an Engular component, providing a bridge between the data and logic defined in the component and standard DOM APIs.
 Component properties and logic maps directly into HTML attributes and the browser's event system.

 * The creation API parses the component looking for input properties, and defines corresponding attributes for the custom element.